replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

   ![Snapshot Provider NFS Fields](/images/snapshot-provider-nfs-fields.png)

-  A dialog opens with instructions on how to set up Velero with the desired NFS configuration.
+  A dialog opens with instructions on how to set up Velero with the specified NFS configuration.

-1. Follow the steps that are displayed in the dialog to install Velero and configure the storage destination.
+1. Follow the steps in the dialog to install Velero and configure the storage destination.

   ![Snapshot Provider File System Instructions](/images/snapshot-provider-nfs-instructions.png)